wjzhengsh/blockchain/ibmblockchain_support.md

 If your problem cannot be solved by any of the [free digital support resources](/docs/services/blockchain/ibmblockchain_support.html#blockchain-support-resources), consider the following approaches to get support for the offerings that you use.
-- **Starter Plan and Enterprise Plan on {{site.data.keyword.cloud_notm}}** Submit a support case though {{site.data.keyword.cloud_notm}}.
+- **Starter Plan and Enterprise Plan on {{site.data.keyword.cloud_notm}}** Submit a support case through {{site.data.keyword.cloud_notm}}.
 For more information, see [Submitting support cases](/docs/services/blockchain/ibmblockchain_support.html#blockchain-support-cases).

 - **{{site.data.keyword.blockchainfull_notm}} Platform free 2.0 beta**
   Submit a support case through {{site.data.keyword.cloud_notm}}. **Support will be limited during the Beta period.** For more information, see [Submitting support cases](/docs/services/blockchain/ibmblockchain_support.html#blockchain-support-cases).